first20hours/google-10000-english/README.md

 Swear-free lists
 -----

 There are two additional lists which are identical to the original 10,000 word list, but with swear words removed.
-These are ideal for generating URLs, temporary passwords, or other uses where swear words may not be desired.

-Swears were removed based on these lists:
+Swear words were removed based on these lists:

 * [reimertz/curse-words](https://github.com/reimertz/curse-words)
 * [MauriceButler/badwords](https://github.com/MauriceButler/badwords)